UA For Families

 Escape for an afternoon or evening with some of the world's finest dance and classical jazz, blues and world music staged at Centennial Hall by UA Presents.
 Grab affordable tickets to see up-and-coming artists and productions by the School of Theatre, Film and Television, which ranks among the best nationwide.
 For delightful comedies, dramas and musicals for all to enjoy, Arizona Repertory Theatre is ahead of the pack, while the Hanson Film Institute's stellar public events and creative projects include Tucson Cine Mexico film festival in March.

 The entire university landscape is designated a "Campus Arboretum" as it houses diverse plants from arid climates worldwide.
 It also has an expansive grassy mall and a network of walking and cycling paths -- a leafy place to get in touch with nature without leaving the city.
-For information on guided and self-guided campus tours, contact the Visit Tucson-UA Visitor Center.
+Click here for information on guided and self-guided campus tours, and online visitor information links.
 On the UA Mall, the Student Union Memorial Center houses a food court and the Gallagher Theatre; next door, the official UA Bookstore is well-stocked with everything from Wildcat gear to tech devices.

 Make a Day Of It